digitalsuni-cloud/cpb-ch/README.md

 Custom price books allow you to develop a custom system of discounts, rates, and adjustments for customers on an individual level.

-This Tool will help you build and modify the Custom Price Book easily by filling the required forms and you can also genearete the JSON or CURL payload.
+This Tool will help you build and modify the Custom Price Book for CloudHealth easily by filling the required forms and you can also genearete the JSON or CURL payload.

 ## ✨ Key Features